When To Go

 Why We Love

-Journey times are shorter and the roads better (we didn't say good..) than in other destinations, meaning you can easily visit several National Parks on the same safari.
-The National Parks are also smaller than in many other countries, meaning the game is more concentrated and the viewing easier.
+Journey times are shorter and the roads better (we didn’t say good..) than in other destinations, and there is a good network of flights, meaning you can easily visit several regions on the same safari.
+National Parks are smaller than in many other countries, meaning the game is more concentrated and the viewing easier.
 This is particularly useful if you are travelling with children whose attention span is shorter.